Cognitive Development Programmes

 Levels of Learning at SJI (Year 1 - 4)

 The Levels of Learning is the core framework behind the Cognitive Development component of an SJI education.
-It describes the Josephian student as moving from foundational subject-based knowledge, to extending learning by adopting an inquiry-mindset motivated by interest and passion, and eventually making use of these knowledge in service to community in authentic settings.
+It describes the Josephian student as moving from foundational subject-based knowledge, to extending learning by adopting an inquiry-mindset motivated by interest and passion, and eventually making use of this knowledge in service to the community in authentic settings.

 While the Levels of Learning are designed with the IBDP in mind, all SJI students at the Lower Secondary years will have a chance to participate in all 3 Levels of Learning.

 Level 1 Learning (Year 1 - 4)